 Automated identification (or labeling) of incentivized reviews requires a reliable indicator in such reviews.
-To this end, we first focus on reviews in which the reviewer explicitly indicates her intention for writing the review in exchange for a free or discounted product.
+To this end, we first focus on reviews in which the reviewer explicitly indicates his/her intention for writing the review in exchange for a free or discounted product.
 Such an indication must be provided in the reviews since Amazon requires that reviewers disclose any incentive they might have received from the sellers [3].
-Furthermore, these reviewers also include such incentives in their reviews2 to attract more sellers to offer them similar incentives in exchange for their reviews to promote their products. for these recruit these reviewers for promotional campaigns and following the stylistic features of their precedents [15] could be among the reasons they explicitly disclose their motivation.
+Furthermore, these reviewers also include such incentives in their reviews to attract more sellers to offer them similar incentives in exchange for their reviews to promote their products.
 Our manual inspection of a large number of reviews revealed that many reviewers indeed explicitly state their incentive for writing their reviews.
 These reviews contain some variants of the following statements: "I received this product at a discount in exchange for my honest/unbiased review/feedback."
 To capture all variants of such statements, we select any review that matches the following regular expression in a single sentence of the review: